Independent technology comparisons

 How did the authors use it in these studies?

-In addition to probes targeting genes of interest, both Xenium In Situ and CosMx SMI include negative control probes.
-In Cook et al. the authors assessed specificity by comparing the ratio of the median number of transcripts detected from gene-targeting probes compared to the median number of transcripts from negative control probes.
+In addition to probes targeting genes of interest, both Xenium and CosMx include negative control probes.
+In Cook et al. the authors assessed specificity by comparing the ratio of the median number of transcripts detected from gene-targeting probes to the median number of transcripts from negative control probes.

 Wang et al. also leveraged the fact that Xenium and CosMx incorporate both decoding controls and negative control probes to calculate the false discovery rate (FDR) for each platform.
 They noted that, while the relative number of controls and barcodes introduced bias in their earlier calculations, the FDR normalizes for this confounding factor.